 • If you find that the zip continues to stick, find pencil…yes a pencil!
 Just make sure it’s a classic graphite one.
 Rub the pencil tip on both sides of the teeth, focusing on the centre where the teeth intersect, whilst holding the zip together with one hand.
 Next, test the zip to see if it glides smoothly.
 If it does, wipe off any remaining graphite

 • If the zip continues to stick, you’ll need to use a product with more lubrication.
 Common household products such as soap, window cleaner, or lip balm, will do the trick

 • Add the product directly to the teeth.
 Gradually pull the zip down, applying more product, and continue to do so until the zip comes all the way down.
 Try to keep the product on the zip, rather than the surrounding fabric, to prevent discolouration or staining

-• If the zip continues to stick, take it to Clothes Doctor to have it repaired or replaced2) Fix a hole with darning
+• If the zip continues to stick, take it to Clothes Doctor to have it repaired or replaced

 Darning is a quick and simple technique.
 It is better to darn garments when you first notice any damage, as bigger holes are more challenging to repair.

 • Find the following equipment: darning needle, yarn in a matching colour and the same thickness as the surrounding material, a darning mushroom (or an equivalent – anything with a rounded side)

 • Place the darning mushroom under the hole and pull the garment over so that the hole is centred

 • Sew a few stitches in the undamaged surrounding fabric to secure the thread

 • Stitch across the hole horizontally starting and ending close to the circle of running stitches

 • Next weave a series of stitches going perpendicular, working the thread over and under your stitches